Leaks reveal the Samsung foldables that will take the place of the Galaxy Note

-While the Galaxy Note line will be phased out, Samsung has still got plenty of ideas for the foldable phones that will replace the phablets.
+While the Galaxy Note line will be phased out, Samsung has still got plenty of ideas for the foldable phones that will replace its iconic phablets.

 Related: Samsung may be ditching its premium phablet line